McDaniel College awards two graduate degrees: the Master of Liberal Arts; and the Master of Science and a number of graduate certificates.

 Master of Liberal Arts

-The Liberal Arts (MLA) program consists of ten, three-credit courses and a six-credit final project for a total of 36 credit hours.
+The Liberal Arts (MLA) program consists of nine, three-credit courses and a three-credit final project for a total of 30 credit hours.
 Although there are required courses, the program’s primary feature is that graduate students are expected to design their own program of study.
 This flexibility allows students to pursue courses that best reflect their personal and professional interests.
 The program requirements are listed in the Program of Study section of this catalog.

 The Master of Science program is available in the following areas: